-For academic advancement from year to year in good standing, it is not enough that the student pass all courses; in addition, he or she must maintain a quality standard that is computed from quality points, Q.P..
-The number of quality points earned by each grade is explained [under Definition of Academic Grades] (e.g., A earns 4 quality points; A- earns 3.67, etc..)
+For academic advancement from year to year in good standing, it is not enough that the student pass all courses; in addition, he or she must maintain a quality standard that is computed from grade points.
+The number of grade points earned by each grade is explained [under Definition of Academic Grades] (e.g., A earns 4 grade points; A- earns 3.67, etc.)

-To be eligible for graduation, a Fairfield student must have an overall Quality Point Average (QPA) of 2.0 or better at the conclusion of the senior year.
-To progress towards satisfaction of that requirement, students advancing from the first year to the sophomore year are expected to have weighted cumulative QPA of 1.80 or better.
-By the start of the junior year, students are expected to have a weighted cumulative QPA of 1.90 or better.
-Finally, in advancing to the senior year, students should have an overall cumulative QPA of 2.0 or better.
+To be eligible for graduation, a Fairfield student must have an overall Grade Point Average (GPA) of 2.0 or better at the conclusion of the senior year.
+To progress towards satisfaction of that requirement, students advancing from the first year to the sophomore year are expected to have weighted cumulative GPA of 1.80 or better.
+By the start of the junior year, students are expected to have a weighted cumulative GPA of 1.90 or better.
+Finally, in advancing to the senior year, students should have an overall cumulative GPA of 2.0 or better.

 Although students who do not meet the foregoing standards will be permitted to continue their studies at Fairfield University, they will be notified that they are not advancing satisfactorily.
 Furthermore, they will be warned that they are in jeopardy of not graduating with their class.
-In addition, they are strongly encouraged to enroll in summer courses or winter intercession courses at Fairfield University in order to improve their QPA.
+In addition, they are strongly encouraged to enroll in summer courses or winter intercession courses at Fairfield University in order to improve their GPA.